AlbinMartinsson/client-cpp/README.md

 #include "arrowhead/Publisher.h"
 #include "arrowhead/Subscriber.h"
 ```
-It is written in `namespace arrowhead`.
+They are written in `namespace arrowhead`.
 You can off curse include ass many ass you need.
 ### Provider example
 ```cpp